-What is transaction screening?
+What is payment screening?

-Which regulations require transaction screening?
+Which regulations require payment screening?

-In adherence to global, regional, and industry-specific sanctions regulations, organizations are expressly forbidden from facilitating transactions involving individuals, entities, or countries subjected to sanctions within their operating jurisdiction.
-As such, it is paramount for these organizations to implement rigorous procedures for scrutinizing the sanction status of all transaction parties prior to approval.
-Leveraging transaction screening software, they can effectively identify, and screen all involved parties against the relevant sanctions lists, thereby upholding compliance with regulatory requirements.
+In adherence to global, regional, and industry-specific sanctions regulations, organizations are expressly forbidden from facilitating payment transactions involving individuals, entities, or countries subjected to sanctions within their operating jurisdiction.
+As such, it is paramount for these organizations to implement rigorous procedures for scrutinizing the sanction status of all payment transaction parties prior to approval.
+Leveraging payment screening software, they can effectively identify, and screen all involved parties against the relevant sanctions lists, thereby upholding compliance with regulatory requirements.

 Sanctions regulations